You’ll feel much more confident in interviews if you prepare. Follow this technique for preparing outstanding answers to ‘competency questions’:

 Need more help?

-If you’re a student or graduate of Middlesex University and you’d like help preparing for an interview, contact the MDXWorks team.
+If you’re a current student or recent graduate of Middlesex University and you’d like help preparing for an interview, contact the MDXWorks team.
 We can provide you with further guidance or even arrange a mock interview for you with one of our friendly team of professionals.

 There are some common questions which routinely get asked at interviews, so make sure you prepare!
 Read our blog-post: ’10 tips for answering common interview questions’.